I don't want to learn your garbage query language

 I just want my SQL back.
 It's a language everyone understands, it's been around since the seventies, and it's reasonably standardized.
 It's easy to read, and can be used by anyone, from business people to engineers.

 Instead, I have to learn a bunch of garbage query languages because everyone keeps trying to reinvent the wheel.

 Take ORMs.
 Their alleged benefit is they cut down development time.
-But instead of writing SQL which everyone knows, I know how to scroll back and forth in some ORM documentation to figure out how to write my queries.
+But instead of writing SQL which everyone knows, I now have to scroll back and forth in some ORM documentation to figure out how to write my queries.
 On top of that, I have to spend time debugging why the ORM translated my query into some monstrosity that joins 17 tables using a full table scan.
-Instead of sticking to SQL, where it’s reasonably easy to argue about the performance (try to stick to
+Instead of sticking to SQL, where it's reasonably easy to argue about the performance (try to stick to

 where clauses on indexed columns, don't go bananas with

 joins, et cetera), I have to deal with this opaque translation layer that obscures the exact query.
 And I end up with bloated higher level data classes rather than easy to understand tuples or dicts that contain the data in a dumb simple format that is trivial to introspect.